 The New EU Data Protection Regulations

 - Even if sharing is allowed the new EU regulation prohibits personal data from being transferred outside the European Economic Area (EEA); Unless the data controller assures an adequate level of privacy protection.
-Ensure that if data is being stored on a cloud network that data is not being sent and stored in a foreign location or moved between facilities, this will result in violation.
+Ensure that if data is being stored on a cloud network that data is not being sent and stored in a foreign location or moved between facilities, this will result in a violation.
 Encrypting data before entering the cloud can protect you, showing that the controller took the necessary steps to “meet the individual’s reasonable expectations of data privacy” in the case of data loss.

 - Each company (or corporate group) will have one national Data Protection Agency (DPA) as its lead regulator to ensure they are in compliance.
 The head DPA will be required to communicate with other DPAs whose citizens are affected.
 Most importantly, the Regulation creates an entirely new super-regulator in the form of the European Data Protection Board.
 The European Data Protection Board will give guidance and will oversee resolving arguments among the national DPAs.